 A second set of explanations is more psychological, as it focuses on the development of personality, cognitive ability, and morality.

-- 5. George Herbert Mead's term for what children do when they play that helps them acquire an understanding of their self. - George Herbert Mead's term for parents and other important individuals in the lives of children. - 7.
+- 6. George Herbert Mead's term for parents and other important individuals in the lives of children. - 7.
 George Herbert Mead's term for society's conscience.

 Sigmund Freud and the Unconscious Personality